They Made His Grave with the Wicked

 Nor was any deceit in His mouth.

 Just as Isaiah predicted, Jesus was taken down from the cross and placed in a rich man’s grave close to the crucifixion site near Golgotha.
-The apostle John records,
+The apostle John recounts his eye-witness report in the following:

 Jesus repeatedly told His disciples that He would suffer many things and put to death, but He also asserted that He would “be raised on the third day” (Mt.
 16:21).